 A dog house heater is any device in which the prime function is to produce heat, whether it’s for an entire dog house or a small area.
 In this post, we’ll share 6 different types that are on the market.

-- Heated pad or bedding: This can be a thick, fleece-lined bed or a thin thermal pad that fits inside or under a fabric bed.
+Heated pad or bedding: This can be a thick, fleece-lined bed or a thin thermal pad that fits inside or under a fabric bed.
+Read more about Heated Dog Beds.

 A quality heater will be energy efficient, take safety into consideration with design and most importantly- keep your fur baby warm.